Madhusmita111/Complete-Machine-Learning/README.md

 ##  Final Note

-This repository is built to strengthen your **fundamentals and thinking ability in Machine Learning**, which is the key to solving real-world problems and cracking technical interviews.
+This repository is built to strengthen **fundamentals and thinking ability in Machine Learning**, which is the key to solving real-world problems and cracking technical interviews.

 ---